awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

    If the specified profile or location is not found, the command throws an exception.
 Search proceeds to the following steps only if you have not specified a profile or location.

-3. Use credentials specified by the :code:`-Credentials` parameter.
+3. Use credentials specified by the :code:`-Credential` parameter.

 4. Use a session profile.